vinceflores/react-gen-component/README.md

 # Usage

-To run the script use;
+running this script will generate a new component

 ```
 npx react-gen-component